Skip to main content

 git clone --recursive https://github.com/cherryridge/cherrygrove.git

-Grab Prebuilt Depedencies
+Grab Prebuilt Dependencies

 Currently we have five prebuilt dependencies that need to be downloaded separately from GitHub Action's release.
 All of the archives from these releases are compressed using 7-Zip.
 You can download them all from running this script in cherrygrove/libs folder: